Philodendron Varieties: 57 Different Types of Philodendron

 Pink Princess

-The Pink Princess is a rare sought-after Philodendron variety for its waxy leaves that display bright pink and deep green colors.
-Also known as the Blushing Philodendron, it is a low-maintenance, variegated plant; however, it may need specific care to ensure it sustains its pink hues.
+The Pink Princess Philodendron is a sought-after variety for its waxy leaves that display bright pink and deep green colors.
+Also known as the Blushing Philodendron, it is a low-maintenance, variegated plant.
+However, it may need specific care to ensure it sustains its pink hues.

 You would think that the flowers would be equally stunning with such beautiful leaves.
 However, like other Philodendron varieties, the Pink Princess flowers are standard green and white, mainly for reproduction and not for show.